jundalisay/sp/content/en/research/sarkar/mahabharata/04b-mesmerism.md

 <!-- We give incorrect training to children. -->

-Homoeopathy sprang up in India itself.
+Homeopathy sprang up in India itself.
 Nor did surgery originate with Aryans, but in India.

 If a mind of a person is stronger than the other person, it will control the other mind.
 - The controlled mind will follow the stronger mind.